Abdominal Imaging Fellowship

 Fellows Lecture and Clinical Conferences

 Our formal curriculum consists of dedicated didactic and case-based lectures given by our faculty members on Friday mornings throughout the year.
 Fellows are encouraged to present to our radiology residents at our division’s informal noon teaching sessions, which are designed to show the day’s most interesting and challenging cases.
 During the year, our fellows participate and take a prominent role in leading a wide range of interdisciplinary conferences, including liver tumor board, gyn-oncology tumor board, pancreas conference, and urology conference in preparation for their future careers.
-NYPH/CUIMC is home to a collection of world experts in numerous medical and surgical subspecialties who greatly enhance our fellows’ training experience.
+NYP/CUIMC is home to a collection of world experts in numerous medical and surgical subspecialties who greatly enhance our fellows’ training experience.

 Fellows who are interested in teaching are encouraged to create didactic lectures of their topic(s) of choice to present to our radiology residents during the year at noon conference.

 We encourage our fellows to actively engage in academic projects throughout the year with the goal of submitting an abstract at a national meeting and culminating in a publication with the assistance of our faculty members.
 All fellows are provided with an education fund to support their academic and research goals as well as five CME days to attend a conference of their choice.
 However, we also strongly support any potential candidates and fellows with limited or no research interest who would prefer to spend additional time on clinical service.
 Regardless of our applicants’ preferences, they will be prepared for an academic or private practice position.